P1vital Limited and P1vital Products Limited (“P1vital”) – Privacy Notice

 a.
 Study participants involved in P1vital or client sponsored clinical research studies

-P1vital is the data controller for the information you provide during a study where P1vital is acting as the Sponsor, and P1vital is the data processor for the information you provide during a study where P1vital is acting as the CRO.
+P1vital is the data controller for the information you provide during a study where P1vital is acting as the Sponsor, and P1vital is the data processor for the information you provide during a study where P1vital is acting as the CRO or a service provider.

 Health and care research should serve the public interest, which means that we have to demonstrate that our research serves the interests of society as a whole.
 We do this by following the UK Policy Framework for Health and Social Care Research.

 We use personally-identifiable information to conduct research to improve health and care.
 As a provider of products and services to healthcare organisations we have a legitimate interest in using information relating to your health and care for research studies, when you agree to take part in a research study.
 This means that we will use your data, collected in the course of a research study, in the ways needed to conduct and analyse the research study.
 Your rights to access, change or move your information are limited, as we need to manage your information in specific ways in order for the research to be reliable and accurate.
 If you withdraw from the study, we will keep the information about you that we have already obtained.
 To safeguard your rights, we will use the minimum personally-identifiable information possible.